 Early adopters like to try out new products.
 They get a buzz from being first with new trends.
 They’re less risk-averse than the majority of customers.

 You tap into their natural openness to try and use them as influencers for your e-Commerce offer.

 When you run your own online store, you know who these customers are, and what they’re buying.
 So you can connect with your most loyal customers, and reward them for talking positively about your brand.

 For example, directly posting on social media, or adding comments or reviews on your site.
-Or, you could send them specific offers.
-For example, discounts to “refer a friend” to buy, or to leave positive reviews on relevant third party sites.
+Or, you could send them specific offers. e.g. discounts to “refer a friend” to buy, or to leave positive reviews on relevant third-party sites.